 2nd August 1809, Wellington received reports that a new French army of 20,000 men had advanced across his rear.
 This was to take Plasencia, threatening his links with Portugal.
 He therefore moved his army back to Almaraz on the River Tagus before withdrawing towards Badajoz in the South-West.

-The French followed, although when it had become apparent to them that Wellington had no attention of giving battle.
+The French followed, although when it had become apparent to them that Wellington had no intention of giving battle.
 They marched North again to deal with yet another Spanish uprising.
 Wellington took to opportunity to travel to Lisbon to supervise the construction of defences around the city (the ‘Lines of the Torres Vedras’).
 His army occupied winter quarters around Abrantes and along the River Mondego.
 A French attack was unlikely once the weather worsened.

 June 1810 Marshal Massena, one of Napoleon’s more experienced generals, had gathered 86,000 men of Portugal.
 He was ready to advance.

-Massena began his campaign by laying siege to and capturing, Ciudad Rodrigo and Almeida.
+Massena began his campaign by laying siege to and capturing Ciudad Rodrigo and Almeida.
 Although in the process he gave clear warning that his main line of advance would be along the River Mondego.

 Wellington reacted by concentrating his army along a 10-mile ridge at Busaco, on the road from Almeida to Coimbra.